cozy/cozy-stack/doc/architecture.md

 the web interface give a tarball that can be used to transfer your data from one instance to another, and so, it can be used as a backup.

+> Aren't microservices better for scaling?

+Yes, it's often easier to scale by separating concerns, and microservices is a way to achieve that.
+But, it has some serious downsides:

+- It takes more memory and it's probably a no-go for Raspberry Pi
+- It's more complicated for a developper to install the whole stack before coding its application
+- It's harder to deploy in production.

+For the scalability, we can also deploy some specialized instances of the Cozy Stack.
+For example, we can have some Cozy Stack processes dedicated for real-time.
+Even, if they have all the code, we can route only the relevant trafic from the load-balancer.

 TODO
 ----